I Pretended To Be A Woman On Tinder To Harvest Jokes From Single Men In My Area

 Don't be a dick and don't send me any pictures of dicks."
 I meant to write "swipe right if you think we're a good match", but wrote "swipe left" instead by mistake.

-I wanted to cast the widest possible net, so I swiped right on every man I was presented with.
-Within minutes Janet had more matches than a really big shop that just sells matches and her inbox was bursting with perfectly serviceable jokes.
+I wanted to cast the widest possible net, so I swiped right on every man I saw.
+Within minutes Janet's inbox was bursting with perfectly serviceable jokes.
 Sadly, my records of this project are incomplete - my laptop broke last year and I lost a lot of files - so most of these gags have been swallowed by the dense fog of history.
 Here are the only two I can remember: "My father is a terrible magician.
 I've got two-half sisters."
 "My father died recently because nobody knew his blood type.
 Towards the end he kept telling us to be positive, but it was really difficult under the circumstances."
 Janet Pholse had two purposes: to harvest jokes from Tinder blokes and to be as weird as possible whenever she replied to their messages.
 The harvested jokes were not the content I was hoping to flesh out my underdeveloped comedy show with.
-Instead, I was hoping Janet's Joke Quest, combined with her quirky sense of humour and enthusiasm for being strange, would provoke funny conversations and experiences that would be interesting to talk about onstage.
-Here, for your reading pleasure, are the two profoundly cringey Janet Pholse Tinder exchanges I ended up presenting in the show.
+Instead, I was hoping Janet's Joke Quest, combined with her quirky personality, would provoke interesting conversations that would be funny enough to talk about onstage.
+Here, for your reading pleasure, are the two Janet Pholse Tinder exchanges I ended up talking about in the show.
 To preserve the anonymity of these Janet Suitors, I will henceforth be refering to them as 'Boy A' and 'Boy B'.

 Here I responded to the question I thought Boy A was going to ask, rather than the question he actually asked.